NRCan/geo_sim_processing/README.md

 pip install fiona
 ```
 Note on the installation:
-  - Fiona needs to be installed separatly has there is a problem (wtih conda?) when you try to installes shapely, rtree, fiona at the same time
+  - Fiona needs to be installed separatly has there is a problem (wtih conda?) when you try to instal Shapely, Rtree, Fiona at the same time
-  - For Windos users, do not forget that shapely, rtree and fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
-This [site](https://www.lfd.uci.edu/~gohlke/pythonlibs/) contains a good list of windows installers.
+  - For Windows users, do not forget that Shapely, Rtree and Fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
+This [site](https://www.lfd.uci.edu/~gohlke/pythonlibs/) contains a good list of Windows installers.

 ## Usage